 The festival has been diversifying its music lineup over the years and is now offering a bigger (unrivalled) selection of music to its attendees.
 It’s a chance to discover new music as you may stumble across an act you haven’t heard of before.

-The lineup has always been strong with this festival but all the recent changes have really made it a festival force to be reckoned with!
+The lineup has always been strong with this festival but all the recent changes have really made it a dance music force to be reckoned with!
 It’s become a festival at the top of not just Thai EDM fans’ bucket lists but those in the region.
-This is definitely one of the biggest music festivals Thailand, a festival that is not to be missed!
+This is definitely one of the biggest music festivals in Thailand, a festival that is not to be missed!

 It’s no secret that the crowd at Together Festival is extremely friendly, from year to year the atmosphere is unbeatable.
 It could be the name that implies this conviviality amongst attendees, a case of the crowd living up to the name.
 But it’s more likely the fact that this festival is unparalleled amounts of fun and puts everyone in the friendliest of moods.
 I found that everyone there is really eager to have a good time and the festival genuinely lives up to what everyone should expect from a festival: a crowd thriving on self expression and complete acceptance of one another.
 There’s no explaining it but it really has become a given at Together Festival that you’re likely to double up on the size of your rave family by the end of the festival.